 The difficulties that many patients with personality disorders face, such as an inability to control their emotions, can be eased substantially with therapies such as Dialectic Behavior Therapy (DBT).
 It's “the treatment that has, by far, the most research supporting its effectiveness,” Axelrod says.
 DBT balances behavioral skill changes with acceptance, which is drawn from Zen philosophy.

 Yale Medicine offers DBT as an intensive outpatient level of care in a hospital.
 The therapy includes skills training to help patients manage their emotions and interactions with people.
 Patients also develop individualized behavioral plans that outline how they will respond to problems more effectively.
 The plans support the patient in avoiding self-destructive coping, better engaging in treatment, and gaining control over aspects of their lives that are chaotic.

 Patients enrolled in the program have access to the DBT clinicians by phone outside of the program hours.
 This helps them face unexpected situations and successfully bring their new skills into their lives.

 What makes Yale Medicine’s approach to treating personality disorders unique?

-Yale-New Haven Hospital’s Intensive Outpatient Program has had great success in helping patients with one of the most common personality disorder, borderline personality disorder, learn skills to adapt and look forward to satisfying and productive lives.
+Yale-New Haven Hospital’s Intensive Outpatient Program has had great success in helping patients with borderline personality disorder learn skills to adapt and look forward to satisfying and productive lives.